 - Special collections, such as graphic novels, literacy materials, plus bilingual and foreign language collections represent diversity in our community.

 - Non-fiction titles, eLearning and reference materials provide education and research on many subjects.
-Juvenile non-fiction materials support education frameworks for students.
+Early and juvenile non-fiction materials support education frameworks for students.
 Materials supporting business and career topics are available for adults.

 - BPL is proud of our American Art collection, supporting general interest in Crystal Bridges Museum of American Art.

 - Audiobooks, films and popular movies enlighten and entertain children and adults.

-- Bentonville Library offers extensive Christian fiction and large print collections for adults.
+- Bentonville Library offers extensive Inspirational fiction and large print collections for adults.

 - BPL provides a wide range of digital content such as audiobooks, eBooks, magazines and music through our Downloadables page.

 - Bentonville Library subscribes to nearly 200 magazines and journals: from popular magazines to special interest titles.

-- Genealogy & local history collections include Benton County birth, marriage and death records, plus other Arkansas county records and quarterly publications, including The Mountain Meadows Massacre.
+- Genealogy & local history collections include Benton County birth, marriage and death records; plus other Arkansas county records and quarterly publications, including The Mountain Meadows Massacre.
 Family histories, Native American texts, resources from other States join The Pennsylvania Archives and Daughters of the American Revolution materials for a comprehensive research experience.
 The Benton County Daily Record is archived on microfilm, dating back to the late 1800s.